cnizzardini/cakephp-swagger-bake/README.md

 #### Using Your Own Layout and Templates

 You will need to use your own controller (see above).
 From there you can copy the [layouts](templates/layout) and [templates](templates/Swagger) into your project and inform your controller action to use them instead.
+Checkout out the CakePHP documentation on [Views](https://book.cakephp.org/4/en/views.html) for specifics.
 This can be useful if you'd like to add additional functionality to SwaggerUI (or Redoc) using their APIs or if your project is not installed in your web servers document root (i.e. a sub-folder).

 Use [SwaggerController](src/Controller/SwaggerController.php) as your base.